The Sun is the Heart of the Chart

 In the chart, the co-authors are the Sun, the Moon and the other planets.
 Mercury gives them a voice.
 Its Virgo side gives them hands.

 You’re going to tell me: “Wait!
-Donald Trump and Boris Johnson are Gemini!
-They are not of the discreet kind, if you ask me!”
+Donald Trump is a Gemini!
+He is not the discreet type, if you ask me!”

 We should never confuse energies and people.